Sugar Snap Peas with Fresh Mint

 - Salt (optional) and pepper to taste

-Place the sugar snap peas in a small steamer basket, and place the basket in a pot with a tightly fitting lid, above an inch of boiling water.
+- Place the sugar snap peas in a small steamer basket, and place the basket above an inch of boiling water in a pot with a tight-fitting lid.